Guide:Salvaging

 • Aegis Reclaimer: recommended for large-scale reclamation projects with multiple crewmembers.

-Salvaging by hand (also referred to as FPS salvaging) requires a multitool with the Cambio-Lite SRT Attachment and its associated canisters.
+Salvaging by hand (also referred to as FPS salvaging) requires a multitool with the Cambio-Lite SRT Attachment or the dedicated Cambio SRT, as well as the associated canisters for each.

 Finding salvage